Articles

 Overall momentum of the chart: Bullish

-Supporting reasons: Identified as a pullback resistance, indicating a potential level where selling pressures could intensify.
+Supporting reasons: Identified as a pullback resistance that aligns closely with the 50% Fibonacci retracement, indicating a potential area where selling pressures could intensify.

 Potential Direction: Bullish